fommil/fpmortals/manuscript/introduction.md

   }
 ~~~~~~~~

-which means we can now share the `echo` implementation between
+We can now share the `echo` implementation between synchronous and
-synchronous and asynchronous codepaths!
-We only need to write an
+asynchronous codepaths!
+We only need to write an implementation for
-implementation for `Execution[Now]` and `Execution[Future]` once and
+`Execution[Now]` and `Execution[Future]` once and we can reuse it
-we can reuse it forever.
-We can trivially write a mock implementation
+forever, for any method like this.
+We can trivially write a mock
-of `Terminal[Now]` and use it in our tests.
+implementation of `Terminal[Now]` and use it in a test for `echo`.

-But that syntax is horrible.
+But the code is horrible.
 Let's use the `implicit class` Scala
-language feature (aka "enriching" or "ops") to make it look like `C`
+language feature (aka "enriching" or "ops") to give `C` some nicer
-has `Execution`'s methods on it when there is an implicit `Execution`
+methods when there is an implicit `Execution` available.
+We'll call
-available.
-Also, we'll call these methods `flatMap` and `map` for
+these methods `flatMap` and `map` for reasons that will become clearer
-reasons that will become clearer in a moment:
+in a moment:

 {lang="scala"}
 ~~~~~~~~